-The HD mutation is present and active from the moment of conception, therefore there is no starting point of HD.
+The HD mutation is present and active from the moment of conception, therefore there is no starting point for HD.

 The HD mutation may not cause health problems until late in life or even never during a normal lifespan.